DavidUnzue/html-diff-tool/README.md

 # Note
 Due to some unexpected results from wdiff output, its not recommended to use HtmlDiff anymore.
-For the purpouse of generating a Diff of HTML Snippets I recommend using [@mkalkbrenner´s fork of php-htmldiff](https://github.com/mkalkbrenner/php-htmldiff).
+For the purpose of generating a Diff of HTML Snippets I recommend using [@mkalkbrenner's fork of php-htmldiff](https://github.com/mkalkbrenner/php-htmldiff).

 **I'm keeping the repository here as a reference for future coding projects**